genropy/gnr-async-mail-service/docs/architecture_overview.rst

 Architecture Overview
 ====================

-This document explains the architectural benefits of using gnr-async-mail-service as an email proxy instead of directly connecting to SMTP servers from your application.
+This document explains the architectural benefits of using genro-mail-proxy as an email proxy instead of directly connecting to SMTP servers from your application.

 .. contents::